thomas-borg/freela/README.md

 Post your project idea and your goals in our website so that developers can browse through the options and choose to collaborate with the project they identify the most with.

 Is it a match?
-Then lets get to to work!
+Then lets get to work!